freedomofpress/securedrop-docs/docs/introduction/securedrop_workstation.rst

 in Qubes OS or Xen Hypervisor may have a greater security impact than vulnerabilities in Tails, the operating system used on a Secure Viewing Station.

-A typical SVS USB drive may contain documents from multiple *Sources* and always contains the highly sensitive private key needed to decrypt them.
+A typical Secure Viewing Station USB flash drive may contain documents from multiple *Sources* and always contains the highly sensitive private key needed to decrypt them.
 An adversary who does manage to achieve a security compromise (e.g., through a vulnerability in a file viewer application) can access these other files, and may be able to exfiltrate them.

-In spite of the air-gap, this may be possible through physical channels used to transfer files off the SVS (e.g., USB drives), or by motivating the *Journalist* to perform an unsafe action (e.g., `scanning a QR code <https://securedrop.org/news/security-advisory-do-not-scan-qr-codes-submitted-through-securedrop-connected-devices/>`__).
+In spite of the air-gap, this may be possible through physical channels used to transfer files off the Secure Viewing Station (e.g., USB flash drives), or by motivating the *Journalist* to perform an unsafe action (e.g., `scanning a QR code <https://securedrop.org/news/security-advisory-do-not-scan-qr-codes-submitted-through-securedrop-connected-devices/>`__).

-Because the air-gapped SVS has no Internet access, updates can only be performed using another computer and a USB drive.
-In practice, newsrooms may not update their SVS in a timely manner, which can significantly worsen its security posture.
+Because the air-gapped Secure Viewing Station has no Internet access, updates can only be performed using another computer and a USB flash drive.
+In practice, newsrooms may not update their Secure Viewing Station in a timely manner, which can significantly worsen its security posture.

 In SecureDrop Workstation, any document received via SecureDrop is opened in a